hoelzer-lab/rnaflow/README.md

   lsf
   Engines (choose one):
   conda
-  docker [not supported yet]
+  docker
-  singularity [not supported yet]
+  singularity

-For a test run (~ 1 h), add "test" to the profile, e.g. -profile test,local,conda.
+For a test run (~ 15 min), add "test" to the profile, e.g. -profile test,local,conda.
+The command will create all conda environments and download and run test data.

 Per default: local,conda is executed.

 We also provide some pre-configured profiles for certain HPC environments:
   ara (slurm, conda and parameter customization)